No Masks Or Proof Of Vaccination Required For US Open Fans

 NEW YORK (CBSNewYork/AP) — Masks will not be required when the US Open tennis tournament gets underway next week in Flushing Meadows, Queens.

-Fans won’t need to mask up or show proof of vaccination to attend.READ MORE: Mets Fall To Giants For 10th Loss In 12 Games
+Fans won’t need to mask up or show proof of vaccination to attend.READ MORE: Judge's Single Sends Yankees Past A's For 12th Straight Win

 “The goal is not to prevent all cases of COVID.
 The goal, really, is to be certain that we don’t have an outbreak of COVID that’s going to be unusual or that we would regret,” Dr. Brian Hainline, a U.S. Tennis Association first vice president and member of its medical advisory group, said on a conference call with reporters on Wednesday.
 “We’re still relying on the goodwill of people.
 The unvaccinated — although it’s not going to be enforced — they really should be wearing masks.
 I expect many vaccinated individuals are going to be wearing masks, as well.”